About ARPA & the PVD Rescue Plan

 The Providence Rescue Plan is the City of Providence’s plan to spend its allocation of ARPA funds, a combination of city and county funds totaling $166 million.

 The City allocated its first round of funding, totaling $43 million, on July 16, 2021 through a multi-step process.
 After federal funds were announced, city department directors were surveyed and drafted proposals for high-impact projects.
 The Mayor’s Office and City Council also reviewed timely needs in the city, with a specific focus on violence prevention, and put together a list of high-priority work.
 All of the projects were reviewed at two public meetings, a finance committee meeting, and an open meeting as part of the City Council budget hearing process.
-The culmination of that work was an ordinance passed by the City Council and signed into law by Mayor Elorza allocating American Rescue Plan Act (ARPA) funds for transformative city programming.
+The culmination of that work was the ordinance passed by the City Council and signed into law by Mayor Elorza allocating American Rescue Plan Act (ARPA) funds for transformative city programming.

 Before allocating the remaining ARPA dollars, the City created the COVID-19 Recovery and Resiliency Task Force and conducted deep community engagement to inform the proposed second allocation.